nsamardzic/linux_auto_instal/README.md

 # Linux Auto Install script
-Bash auto install script for configuring Linux OS after initial install.
+This is the bash auto install script that I use for configuring Linux OS after initial install.

 <br/><br/>

 ## Scripts Auto Install
 Following script is inspired by this contributor:
  - [erikdubois/Ultimate-Linux-Mint-18.3-Cinnamon](https://github.com/erikdubois/Ultimate-Linux-Mint-18.3-Cinnamon)

+ #### User interaction
+ User interaction is needed in two steps of initial script execution (within first several minutes):
+ - msttcorefonts install
+ - Java JDK install

 #### This script automation refers to:
 - automatic install of packages that you select